devsecopsbiz/cookbook/README.md

     az vm show --resource-group <REPLACE HERE> --name myDockerVM --show-details --query [fqdns] --output tsv
     ```

-    SSH to your new Docker host.
-Provide your own username and DNS name from the preceding steps:
+    SSH to your new Docker host. **Provide your own** username and DNS name from the preceding steps:

     ```
-    ssh azureuser@mypublicdns.eastus.cloudapp.azure.com
+    ssh <azureuser>@<mypublicdns.eastus.cloudapp.azure.com>
     ```

     Once logged in to the Docker host, let's run an NGINX container: